SemanticMediaWiki/SemanticNotifications/docs/03-technical notes.md

 ## Iterators

-To avoid a possible large list of recipients are being generate ad-hoc during the change detection process, there are two iterators that will resolve a list of groups and subsequently its members on request.
+To avoid a possible large list of recipients being resolved ad-hoc during the change detection process, two iterators are provided to solve the list of groups and subsequently its members on request.

-The `UserLocator` is responsible for locating recipients of a notification event and is being resolved using a `CallbackIterator` which is then added to the `RecursiveGroupMembersIterator` to iteratively resolve a single group and its members during a recursive processing.
+The `UserLocator` is responsible for locating recipients of a notification event and is being resolved using a `MappingIterator` which is then added to the `RecursiveGroupMembersIterator` to iteratively resolve a single group and its members during a recursive processing.

 ```
 	// Find the groups related to changed properties
-	$groups = $iteratorFactory->newCallbackIterator(
+	$groups = $iteratorFactory->newMappingIterator(
 		$extra['properties'],
 		$notificationGroupsLocator->getNotificationsToGroupListByCallback( $subSemanticDataMatch )
 	);